gasp-xyz/mangata-blog/blog/_posts/2021-10-10-themis-protocol.markdown

 **We believe that for the elimination of MEV, we need to prevent these two powers or minimize them as much as possible.**

-## Introducing Themis protocol
+## Introducing Themis Consensus Extension

-Themis protocol prevents both VED and VER, in this particular way:
+Themis Consensus Extension prevents both VED and VER, in this particular way:

 ### Solution to VER